-The purpose of the Stock Option Plan is to enable the Company and its designated subsidiaries to attract, retain and motivate key employees who are important to the success and growth of the Company and to create a mutuality of interest between the key employees and the stockholders of the Company by granting the key employees options to purchase Common Stock.
-Under the Stock Option Plan, as currently constituted, 679,635 shares of Common Stock may be issued.
-The Stock Option Plan provides for two classes of options: Class A Options, which have an exercise price of \$4.21 per share, and Class B Options, which have an exercise price of not less than the fair market value of the Common Stock at the time of grant.
-Class A Options to purchase an aggregate of 221,397 shares of Common Stock are presently outstanding, and Class B Options to purchase an aggregate of 447,400 shares of Common Stock are presently outstanding.
-If options are canceled, expire or terminate unexercised, the shares of Common Stock shall again be available for the grant of options, provided that the number of shares covered by Class A Options shall be reduced by the number of Class A Options that are canceled, expire or are terminated.
-Both incentive stock options and non-qualified stock options may be issued under the Stock Option Plan.

-The maximum number of shares of Common Stock with respect to which options may be granted under the Stock Option Plan to each participant could not exceed 50,000 shares in 1996, and, unless the proposed amendment is approved, could not exceed 50,000 in each year thereafter.
-To the extent that shares for which options are permitted to be granted to a participant during a year are not covered by a grant of an option in such year, such shares shall automatically increase the number of shares of Common Stock available for grant of options to the participant in the subsequent year.
+The purpose of the Stock Option Plan is to enable the Company and its designated subsidiaries to attract, retain and motivate key employees who are important to the success and growth of the Company and to create a mutuality of interest between the key employees and the stockholders of the Company by granting such key employees options to purchase Common Stock.
+Under the Stock Option Plan, as currently constituted, 2,279,635 shares of Common Stock may be issued.
+The Stock Option Plan provides for two classes of options: Class A Options, which have an exercise price of \$4.21 per share, and Class B Options, which have exercise prices of not less than the fair market value of the Common Stock at the time of grant.
+Class A Options to purchase an aggregate of 211,597 shares of Common Stock were outstanding as of April 8, 1998, and Class B Options to purchase an aggregate of 2,022,124 shares of Common Stock were outstanding as of such date.
+If options are canceled, expire or terminate unexercised, the shares of Common Stock covered by such options are again available for the grant of options, except that the number of shares that may be issued pursuant to the exercise of Class A Options is reduced by the number of class fiscal year cannot exceed 100,000 shares.
+To the extent that shares for which options are permitted to be granted to a participant during a year are not covered by a grant of an option in such year, such shares shall automatically increase the number of shares of Common Stock available for grant of options to such participant in the subsequent year.